bvkkr2808/angular-rest-seed/README.md

 - Module based structure for GUI
 - Gulp taskrunner
+- Webserver with live reload for GUI and proxy to backend REST services
 - Karma and Jasmin for unit tests
 - Protractor for end to end browser tests
 - Saas stylesheet with bootstrap and font awesome